Date: September 27, 2018

 Class details: This one-day class satisfies the mandatory in-person training requirement to obtain the QISP certification, and will help prepare you to pass the final exam.
 The class provides an opportunity for students to discuss their questions or concerns regarding the on-line QISP Training Course and the Mid-Term Exam.
 Students will engage in presentations from the IGP ToR, Rachael Keish, with real world experiences and participation in hands on activities in preparation for the QISP Final Exam.

-Parking is free, and the class is held in the Large Conference Room 3.
+Parking is free, and the class is held in the Board Room.

 Note: All students MUST complete the mandatory Office of Water Programs 2-day online training course & pass the mid-term before registering for this 1-day QISP class.
 Please see the information below for more detail about the pre-requisites.